MDAnalysis/WorkshopMDMLEdinburgh2022/README.md

 # Workshop for MDAnalysis/ML Edinburgh 2022

-This repository contains all the materials for the 2022 MDAnalysis/ML workshop taking place at
+This repository contains all the materials for the 2022 MDAnalysis/ML workshop taking place at the University of Edinburgh on June 9-10 2022.

 ## Instructors
 Irfan Alibay